Understanding Einstein’s Special Relativity Physics

 Look at Queen St station at Q from Bar’s perspective in the diagram above.

 Her line of simultaneity (LoS) through Q, parallel to , cuts her timeline before she reaches Central Station (i.e. on the negative -axis).
-No wonder she carried on to Central Station; she would have missed the noon Queen St train (in my timeframe) because in her timeframe , it left before noon.
+It is not surprising that Bar carried on to Central Station, because she would have missed the noon Queen St train (in my timeframe), because in her timeframe , it left before noon.

-Bar and I agree on the time of the noon train at Central Station, because we were both there at the same time, but we disagree on the time of the train from Queen St, because we were not there at the same time.
+Bar and I agree on the time of the noon train at Central Station, because we were both there at the same time, but we disagree on the time of the train from Queen St, because a) we were not there at the same time, and b) Bar is moving at a non-zero relative speed to me.

 Constructing Lines of Simultaneity LoS